List of species and races in the Marvel Cinematic Universe: Eternals

 Eternals (based on the Marvel Comics race of the same name) are an immortal race of superpowered synthetic beings appearing in the film of the same name.
 They are revealed to have been created by the Celestials at the World Forge to rid planets of Deviants in order to ensure the continual growth of their native populations, allowing new Celestials to "emerge" when the time comes.
 A group of ten Eternals—Ajak, Sersi, Ikaris, Kingo, Sprite, Phastos, Makkari, Druig, Gilgamesh, and Thena—are sent to Earth on their starship, the Domo, by Arishem in 5000 BC, where they help humanity progress while refraining from interfering in human conflicts.
 In the present day, this group of Eternals rebel once they learn of their true purpose, with Ajak being betrayed by Ikaris and her and Gilgamesh both being killed by Deviants in the process.
 Sersi replaces Ajak as the team's leader and activates the Uni-Mind, successfully preventing the Celestial Tiamut from being born and destroying the planet.
 A guilt-ridden Ikaris, who had vowed to uphold Arishem's instructions but was unable to bring himself to kill Sersi, flies into the Sun, while Sprite is turned into a human.

+As of 2026, the Eternals have appeared in three projects: the film Eternals; and the Disney+ animated series What If...? and Marvel Zombies.

 Flerken

-The Flerken, introduced in Captain Marvel, are stated to be alien creatures that completely resemble Earth's cats in appearance and behavior, but are shown to possess human-level intelligence.
+The Flerken (based on the Marvel Comics race of the same name) are stated to be alien creatures that completely resemble Earth's cats in appearance and behavior, but are shown to possess human-level intelligence.
 They have tentacles that come out of their mouths and can swallow up large objects and store them in pocket dimensions in their bellies.
 Flerken also have longevity.

-Goose is the Flerken that makes her appearance in Captain Marvel.
-She accompanies Carol Danvers and Nick Fury on their mission, where she demonstrates her abilities by defeating Kree soldiers and swallowing the Tesseract.
+In 1995, the Flerken Goose accompanies Carol Danvers and Nick Fury on their mission, where she demonstrates her abilities by defeating Kree soldiers and swallowing the Tesseract.
 Later, she stays with Fury.
-In The Marvels, Goose gives birth to numerous offsprings which help with the evacuation of the collapsing S.A.B.E.R. station.
+In 2026, Goose gives birth to numerous offsprings which help with the evacuation of the collapsing S.A.B.E.R. station.

+As of 2026, the Flerken have appeared in two projects: the films Captain Marvel (2019) and The Marvels (2023).

 Frost Giants

-The Frost Giants (based on the Marvel Comics race Giants (Marvel Comics)), introduced in Thor, are a race of 10 ft. tall humanoid beings that inhabit the frozen, barren realm Jotunheim.
+The Frost Giants (based on the Marvel Comics race Giants) are a race of 10 ft. tall humanoid beings that inhabit the frozen, barren realm Jotunheim.
 They are ruled by Laufey, king of the Frost Giants, who is also Loki's biological father.
 Small and weak for a Frost Giant, Loki is abandoned by his father in a temple, and left to die.
 In 965 A.D., shortly after the war between the Giants and the Asgardians, Loki is found by King Odin and raised as his son.

-After Thor, they also appear through Loki in the films The Avengers, Thor: The Dark World, Thor: Ragnarok, Avengers: Infinity War and Avengers: Endgame, as well as the Disney+ series Loki and What If...?.
+As of 2026, Frost Giants have appeared in eight projects: the films Thor, The Avengers, Thor: The Dark World, Thor: Ragnarok, Avengers: Infinity War, and Avengers: Endgame; and the Disney+ series Loki and What If...?.